 You may have a company newsletter or professional blog where you would like to have a stream of content for your audience to read.
 You can share this link wherever you like for external accesses.
 Articles only will be visible.
 The same applies, where you can allow your board to be visible to your organisation/ team as a feed, therefore, people will not have edit writes to change anything on your board but have “viewing” rights as such.

 Please note that Story Arcs and editor approval are only available with our Pro / Individual and Enterprise plans.
-To find out more about the pricing packages, see further information here.
+Find out more about the pricing packages.